 The Mummies of Guanajuato are some of the spookiest attractions of this beautiful Mexican city.
 Come and visit the spooky Momias de Guanajuato with me!

-When I was a little kid, I always pestered my mother about going to Guanajuato for a holiday in order to visit the Mummies of Guanajuato and experience firsthand the legends of horror that made Guanajuato a very infamous city in terms of local folktales and stories from colonial times.
+When I was a little kid, I always pestered my mother about visiting Guanajuato (check out the best things to do and see in Guanajuato here!) for a holiday in order to visit the Mummies of Guanajuato and experience firsthand the legends of horror that made Guanajuato a very infamous city in terms of local folktales and stories from colonial times.

 Are you ready?
 If you are, then proceed with caution, for we are about to explore stories about love, betrayal and death, lots of death.

 The Mummies of Guanajuato AKA Las Momias de Guanajuato

 Ever since their discovery between 1865 and 1958, the Mummies of Guanajuato have been the city’s most important tourist attraction and part of the Mexican folklore, starring in iconic horror B-movies such as “El Santo contra las Momias de Guanajuato”.